Herbal Medicine and Depression

 The art of prescribing herbal medicine is difficult to learn in a scholastic setting.
 The study of herbs and their uses takes dedication and practice.
 Because herbs are powerful interactive substances, they should always be taken under the guidance of a qualified health practitioner.
 Additionally, I always advise consulting with your doctor and/or psychiatrist before using any herbal medicine, even over the counter preparations.
 I recommend consulting with your doctor before making any changes in your health regimen.
 Additionally, I often refer clients to other practitioners, such as medical doctors, psychiatrists, and other health professionals.

-My Herbology Training and Educational Experience
+My Herbology Training

 I was fortunate to receive my training and certification in Clinical Herbology from the Natural Healing Institute in San Diego, California.
 My training and educational experience taught me how useful herbal medicine can be for mental health.
 I often refer clients who are interested in herbal medicine to other herbalists who specialize in specific areas of herbology, such as Traditional Chinese Medicine.
 By doing this, my clients always receive the best possible care.